 Auckland Art Gallery Toi o Tāmaki presents Frances Hodgkins: European Journeys, a major exhibition of work by one of New Zealand’s most influential artists.

-The exhibition which is FREE for children is open from 10am to 5pm daily from Saturday 4 Mary to Sunday 1 September 2019.
+The exhibition which is FREE for children is open from 10am to 5pm daily until Sunday 1 September 2019.

 Frances Hodgkins: European Journeys is the culmination of a significant international project that brings together artworks from New Zealand and around the globe to explore the artist’s place in 20th-century art.
 The exhibition traces Frances Hodgkins’ creative and peripatetic life through France, Morocco and Spain to her final days in England, examining the influence of location on her development as a modernist painter and the notion of travel and journeying as a source of artistic inspiration.